 - Plan your meals ahead.
 Meal prepping is a great way to eliminate waste.

 - Learn how to store your food properly as this can help it stay fresh for longer.

-- If you can’t use it, freeze it!
+- If you can’t use it right now, freeze it for later!

-The Food and Agriculture organization of the United Nations reports that the livestock sector is one of the largest contributors of greenhouse gas emissions.
-Farmed animals consume large amounts of grain and water and in order to feed livestock, land is required to grow these crops.
+The Food and Agriculture Organization of the United Nations reports that the livestock sector is one of the largest contributors of greenhouse gas emissions in the world.
+Farmed animals consume large amounts of grain and water, and in order to feed the livestock, land is required to grow these crops.
 As the global demand for meat increases, more land is required to meet these demands.
 The whole process of slaughtering, transporting and storing meat is a very energy-intensive operation and in the end, animals consume more food than they produce.